hhtokpinar/sqfEntity/README.md

 ## Getting Started

 This project is a starting point for a SqfEntity ORM for database application.
-There are 7 files in the project
+Some files in the project:

     1. main.dart                    : Startup file contains sample methods for using sqfEntity
     2. models / MyDbModel.dart      : Declare and modify your database model
     3. models / models.dart         : Sample created model for examples
     4. assets / sample.db           : Sample db if you want to use an exiting db
-    5. app.dart                     : Sample App for display created model. (will be updated later.)
+    5. app.dart                     : Sample App for display created model.
+(Updating frequently.
+Please click 'Watch' to follow updates)
     6. LICENSE.txt                  : see this file for License Terms